 Claudia Benitez-Nelson currently serves as Director of the Marine Science Program and is a College of Arts & Sciences Distinguished Professor in the Department of Earth & Ocean Sciences at the University of South Carolina.
 Her research focuses on the biogeochemical cycling of phosphorus and carbon and how these elements are influenced by both natural and anthropogenic processes.
 She is a diverse scientist, with expertise ranging from radiochemistry to harmful algal bloom toxins.
 Over the past decade, Dr. Benitez-Nelson has authored or co-authored more than 75 papers.
 Her many research honours include the Early Career Award in Oceanography from the American Geophysical Union in 1996 and she was named a Rising Star at the University of South Carolina in 2010.
 She is also highly regarded as a teacher and mentor, having received the National Faculty of the Year Award from the National Society of Collegiate Scholars in 2005 and the University of South Carolina’s Mungo Teaching Award in 2006.
 Dr. Benitez-Nelson currently serves or has served as an elected Councillor of the Oceanography Society, an elected at-Large member of ASLO, as a member of the Advisory Committee to the Geoscience Directorate of NSF, the EPA Science Advisory Board, and the Carbon Cycle Scientific Steering Group.
 Dr. Benitez-Nelson earned a B.S. in chemistry and oceanography from the University of Washington and a Ph.D. in oceanography from the Woods Hole Oceanographic Institute/Massachusetts Institute of Technology Joint Program.

-NAS Rita R. Colwell serves as the Chief Science Advisor of Gentag, Inc. Dr. Colwell is the Founder and a Director of CosmosID, Inc. Dr. Colwell serves as the President and Chief Executive Officer of CosmosID, Inc. She serves as Scientific Advisor of Avestha Gengraine Technologies Pvt.
-Ltd. She serves as the Senior Advisor and Chairman Emeritus of Canon U. S. Life Sciences, Inc. Dr. Colwell is Distinguished University Professor both at the University of Maryland ... at College Park and at Johns Hopkins University Bloomberg School of Public Health and Chairman of Canon US Life Sciences, Inc. Her interests are focused on global infectious diseases, water, and health, and she is currently developing an international network to address emerging infectious diseases and water issues, including safe drinking water for both the developed and developing world.
+Rita R. Colwell (NAS) serves as the Chief Science Advisor of Gentag, Inc. Dr. Colwell is the Founder, Director, President and Chief Executive Officer of CosmosID, Inc. She serves as Scientific Advisor of Avestha Gengraine Technologies Pvt.
+Ltd. She serves as the Senior Advisor and Chairman Emeritus of Canon U. S. Life Sciences, Inc. She is the Distinguished University Professor both at the University of Maryland at College Park and at Johns Hopkins University Bloomberg School of Public Health.
+Her interests are focused on global infectious diseases, water, and health, and she is currently developing an international network to address emerging infectious diseases and water issues, including safe drinking water for both the developed and developing worlds.
 She serves as a Trustee of J. Craig Venter Institute, Inc. She serves as a Member of Scientific Advisory Board of Avesthagen Limited.
 She served as the Member of Science Advisory Board at Climos, Inc. Dr. Colwell served as the 11th Director of the National Science Foundation from 1998 to 2004.
 In her capacity as NSF Director, she served as Co-chair of the Committee on Science of the National Science and Technology Council.
 One of her major interests include K-12 science and mathematics education, graduate science and engineering education and the increased participation of women and minorities in science and engineering.
 Dr. Colwell has held many advisory positions in the U.S. Government, nonprofit science policy organizations, and private foundations, as well as in the international scientific research community.
 She is a nationally-respected scientist and educator, and has authored or co-authored 16 books and more than 700 scientific publications.
 She produced the award-winning film, Invisible Seas, and has served on editorial boards of numerous scientific journals.
 Dr. Colwell has previously served as Chairman of the Board of Governors of the American Academy of Microbiology and also as President of the American Association for the Advancement of Science, the Washington Academy of Sciences, the American Society for Microbiology, the Sigma Xi National Science Honorary Society, and the International Union of Microbiological Societies.
-Dr. Colwell is a member of the National Academy of Sciences, the Royal Swedish Academy of Sciences, Stockholm, the Royal Society of Canada, and the American Academy of Arts and Sciences, and the American Philosophical Society.
-Dr. Colwell holds a B.S. in Bacteriology and an M.S. in Genetics, from Purdue University, and a Ph.D. in Oceanography from the University of Washington.
+Dr. Colwell is a member of the National Academy of Sciences, the Royal Swedish Academy of Sciences, Stockholm, the Royal Society of Canada, the American Academy of Arts and Sciences, and the American Philosophical Society.
+Dr. Colwell holds a B.S. in Bacteriology and an M.S. in Genetics from Purdue University, and a Ph.D. in Oceanography from the University of Washington.

 Sarah Cooksey is currently the Administrator of the Delaware Coastal Programs where she is responsible for both the coastal zone management program and the Delaware National Estuarine Research Reserve.
 She coordinates with federal, state and local governments on coastal resource issues such as tidal and freshwater wetlands, energy policy, non-point source pollution, coastal hazards, essential fish habitat, ocean planning, biodiversity, sustainable development, and dredging issues.
 Recent accomplishments include developing environmental indicators for the health of the coastal zone, and expanding public facilities and land holdings at the Reserve.
 Ms. Cooksey is on the executive council of the Coastal States Organization.
 CSO represents the Governors of thirty-five coastal states, island and territories on national, regional and local coastal management issues, particularly coastal legislation.
 She is past President of the Coastal States Stewardship Foundation, a 501(3) (c) formed to assist state governments with pressing coastal management issues and Chair of Management Board of MARCO – the Mid-Atlantic Regional Council of the Ocean – a five state initiative to focus on offshore issues related to renewable energy, water quality, habitat protection and climate change adaptation.
 Prior to her work in the State of Delaware she spent several years in EPA's Office of Water in Washington DC working with states on water issues.
 Sarah has a Master of Science degree in Biology and enjoys spending time at the beach with her husband and two sons, bird watching and gardening.